This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How the Size of Compost Bins Affects the Duration of Composting

 The duration of composting depends on several factors, including the size of compost bins used.
-The size of a compost bin affects the duration of composting in two ways:
+The size of a compost bin affects the course of composting in two ways:

 How the Size of Compost Bins Affects the Availability of Oxygen